danielsievers/housetemp/custom_components/housetemp/README.md

-# House Temp Prediction (Home Assistant Component)
+# SmartAss Thermostat (Home Assistant Component)

-This custom component integrates the HouseTemp thermal model into Home Assistant, providing indoor temperature predictions based on your home's physics, weather forecast, and HVAC schedule.
+This custom component integrates the **SmartAss Thermostat** (powered by HouseTemp) into Home Assistant, providing indoor temperature predictions based on your home's physics, weather forecast, and HVAC schedule.

 ## Installation